-- a.
-Erosion and sedimentation controls must be implemented to prevent impacts during construction or land disturbance activities, and shall be properly installed prior to soil disturbance in the contributing drainage area. - b.
-The applicant shall prepare a plan that provides for erosion and sediment control measures that meet the design standards and specifications set forth in the document, "STORMWATER MANAGEMENT AND EROSION AND SEDIMENT CONTROL HANDBOOK FOR URBAN AND DEVELOPING AREAS IN NEW HAMPSHIRE," Rockingham County Conservation District, NH Department of Environmental Services (DES), Soil Conservation Service (now the Natural Resources Conservation Service), August 1992, as amended, and any published DES regulations. - c.
-The erosion and sediment control plan shall contain a sequence of construction of the development site, including stripping and clearing, rough grading, road construction, construction of utilities, infrastructure, and buildings, and final grading.
-Sequencing shall identify the estimated duration of exposure of cleared areas, areas of clearing, installation of temporary erosion and sediment control measures, and the establishment of permanent vegetation.
-Stripping of vegetation, regarding, or other development shall be done in such a way that

-- will minimize soil erosion.
-Whenever practical, natural vegetation shall be retained, protected or supplemented. - d.
-Erosion control measures called for in the plan shall be installed prior to the removal of vegetation and topsoil.
-Clearing necessary to install sediment control measures is allowed.
+- C) STORM WATER Management System Operation and Maintenance Plans - 1) All STORM WATER management systems shall have an operation and maintenance plan (O&M plan) to ensure that systems function as designed.
+This plan shall be reviewed and approved as a part of the SITE plan.
+The O&M plan shall, at a minimum, identify: - a) STORM WATER management system(s) OWNER(S); - b) The party or parties responsible for operation and maintenance; - c) A schedule for inspection and maintenance; - d) The routine and non-routine maintenance tasks to be undertaken; - e) An inspection and maintenance log sheet to record the results of the inspection; and - f) The O&M plan shall include the requirement that an annual report, including all inspection and maintenance logs, be submitted to the Dover Community Services Department in the month of December. - D) EROSION and Sedimentation Control - 1) EROSION and sedimentation controls must be implemented to prevent impacts during construction or land disturbance activities, and shall be properly installed prior to soil disturbance in the contributing drainage area. - 2) The APPLICANT shall prepare a plan that provides for EROSION and SEDIMENT control measures that meet the design standards and specifications set forth in the document, "STORMWATER MANAGEMENT AND EROSION AND SEDIMENT CONTROL HANDBOOK FOR URBAN AND DEVELOPING AREAS IN NEW HAMPSHIRE," Rockingham County Conservation District, NH Department of Environmental Services (DES), Soil Conservation Service (now the Natural Resources Conservation Service), August 1992, as amended, and any published DES regulations. - 3) The EROSION and SEDIMENT control plan shall contain a sequence of construction of the development SITE, including stripping and clearing, rough grading, road construction, construction of utilities, infrastructure, and BUILDINGS, and final grading.
+Sequencing shall identify the estimated duration of exposure of cleared areas, areas of clearing, installation of temporary EROSION and SEDIMENT control measures, and the establishment of permanent vegetation.
+Stripping of vegetation, regarding, or other development shall be done in such a way that will minimize soil EROSION.
+Whenever practical, natural vegetation shall be retained, protected or supplemented. - 4) EROSION control measures called for in the plan shall be installed prior to the removal of vegetation and topsoil.
+Clearing necessary to install SEDIMENT control measures is allowed.
 Disturbed areas shall be kept to a minimum.
-Disturbed areas not in active development shall be adequately stabilized. - e.
-All temporary erosion and sediment control measures shall be removed after final site stabilization.
-Trapped sediment and other disturbed soil areas resulting from the removal of temporary measures shall be permanently stabilized within 30 days. - f.
-The applicant/owner shall bear final responsibility for the installation, construction and disposition of all erosion and sediment control measures required by these regulations.
-The applicant/owner and construction site operator shall maintain all erosion and sediment control measures in effective working condition. - g.
-The City Engineer shall require the posting of a letter of credit or other acceptable form of security to ensure the actual construction and installation of the erosion and sediment control measures and to cover the cost of revegetating all disturbed areas on the site, prior to any earth disturbing activity. - h.
-In addition to local approval, the applicant shall be responsible for obtaining any required State and Federal permits.
-Permits may include an Environmental Protection Agency (EPA) storm water permit, NH Department of Environmental Services Site Specific permit, or a State wetlands permit.
+Disturbed areas not in active development shall be adequately stabilized. - 5) All temporary EROSION and SEDIMENT control measures shall be removed after final SITE stabilization.
+Trapped SEDIMENT and other disturbed soil areas resulting from the removal of temporary measures shall be permanently stabilized within 30 days.